 Make a small change to your "All Pages - Library Loaded" rule.
-In the top navigation, click Rules and then click on the All Pages - Library Loaded rule to open it up.
+In the left navigation, click Rules and then click on the All Pages - Library Loaded rule to open it up.

 On the Edit Rule page, click the Working Library dropdown and select your Initial Setup library.

-Once you've selected the library, you should see that the Save button now defaults to Save to Library and Build .
-When you make a change in Launch, you can use this option to automatically add the change directly to your working library and rebuild it.
+Once you've selected the library, you should see that the Save button now defaults to Save to Library .
+When you make a change in Launch, you can use this option to automatically add the change directly to your working library and/or rebuild it.